cesarsotovalero/cesarsotovalero.github.io/files/posts/2025/2025-08-14/tech-interview-questions.md

 * Could you walk me through the most important life and career choices that led you here?
 * Tell me something you believe to be true but most people would disagree with.
 * What gives you energy?
+* What’s the thing you’ve read that influenced you the most?
+* If I were to talk to people who have a low opinion of you, what would they say?
+* What are you good at?
+* What do you aspire to be the best in the world at?
+* How do you want people to describe you?
+* What is the most valuable lesson you've learned from a colleague?
+* What distinguishes someone who is good from someone who is exceptional in your role?
+* What’s the skill you need to improve on the most for this role?
+* What do you want to do with your life?
+* When was the last time you changed your mind about something important?

 ## Cultural Fit & Values